malcolmzawacki/physicsWebApp/docs/project_roadmap.md

 # Project Roadmap & Backlog

-_Last updated: 2025-09-29_
+_Last updated: 2025-11-10_

 ## Recently Completed

-- Linear motion generator now supports explicit `solve_for` overrides while keeping question narratives coherent.
+- `projectile_generator.py` now supports explicit `solve_for` overrides while keeping question narratives coherent.
-- Added shared motion-context helpers to reduce repeated text logic without mutating physics outputs.
-- Document generator now wraps question blocks to keep prompts, tables, and work space together across page breaks.
-- Motion graph exports now share section-level instructions, auto-cycle unique graph types, and render compact button layouts alongside other worksheet sections.
+- `xtrct_docs/document_creator.py` has an `include_graphs` parameter to add flexibility when diagrams are helpful but not needed
+- Created and then moved additional force tab generators to `forces/` folder for better organization, includes `atwood_generator.py`, `tension_generator.py`, and `incline_generator.py`

 ## In Progress / Short-Term Targets